This short paper contains a list of common-sense and biblical arguments

 not: "Because you have faith in God and follow his ways, God will have mercy on you and save you."
 Instead, they believe it's: "Because God chose you, you will serve God and be

-There are five main points to calvinism spelled out by the TULIP acronymn:
+There are five main points to Calvinism spelled out by the TULIP acronymn:

 - Total Depravity/Inability